Multiple hikers killed, others rescued after volcano erupts in Indonesia

 Mount Dukono is one of Indonesia’s most active volcanoes, with authorities noting increased activity since late March.

-Since December 2024, tourists and other climbers have been advised by the Center for Volcanology and Geological Hazard Mitigation (PVMBG) not to take part in activities within a 4-kilometer (2.5-mile) radius of Mount Dukono’s epicenter.
+Since December 2024, tourists and other climbers have been advised by the PVMBG not to take part in activities within a 4-kilometer (2.5-mile) radius of Mount Dukono’s epicenter.
 According to the organization, Dukono had seen a significant increase in explosive magmatic eruptions since March this year.

 “When Mount Dukono does not erupt for several days, people need to be careful because it may be building up very high pressure.
 And that is what happened today,” Djangu said in the video.